Omar27522/Projects/labels/current/Labels/DOCS/INTEGRATION.md

    - Check Windows Task Scheduler logs for batch file execution issues
    - Verify file paths in batch files are correct and accessible
    - Ensure Label Maker is installed correctly on the automation server
+   - When using the Python script method, verify Python is installed and in PATH
+   - When using the executable method, ensure "Label Maker V3.exe" is in the specified directory

 ### Logging and Diagnostics